beholdr/laravel-helpers/README.md

 }
 ```

 ### UtmFields enum

-Enum `UtmFields` is used for processing of UTM analytics tags.
+Enum `UtmFields` is used for processing UTM analytics tags.

 To get an array of UTM parameters, exluding all other query variables: